 - Energy drinks

 - Full sugar drinks e.g., coca cola

-- Sharing packets of sweets, chocolate and crisps
+- Sharing packs of sweets, chocolate, and crisps

 - Chewing gum

 - Balaclavas

 - Biker gloves (reinforced gloves)

 - Hoodies

 - Sportswear (other than for PE)

 - Trainers (other than for PE)

-- Mobile Phones
+- Mobile phones

-- Headphones / air pods
+- Headphones/air pods

-- Knives / bladed objects
+- Knives/bladed objects

 - Pencil sharpener blades

 - Compasses (other than being used in a lesson)

-- Knuckle Dusters
+- Knuckle dusters

 - Guns (including replica guns)

 - BB guns

 - Gel pellet guns

-- Water guns / water balloons
+- Water guns/water balloons

 - Ammunition

-- Explosives (including fireworks, firecrackers and sparklers)
+- Explosives (including fireworks, firecrackers, and sparklers)

 - Corkscrews

-- Hammers, saws, screwdrivers, nails, screws and other items of hardware
+- Hammers.
+Saws.
+Screwdrivers, nails, screws, and other items of hardware

 - All illegal drugs

 - Legal medicines that are not logged and stored by the medical team

 - 'Legal highs'

-- Vapes / E-cigarettes
+- Vapes/E-cigarettes

-- Cigarettes / tobacco products
+- Cigarettes/tobacco products

-- Lighters / matches
+- Lighters/matches

 - All THC products

 - Alcohol

 - Pornographic material

-- Any item that that has been modified to have a sharp or pointed end
+- Any item that has been modified to have a sharp or pointed end

 - Any item deemed dangerous and unnecessary to have possession of in school

 - Items that could be used to record a person and go against GDPR guidance

 - Any extreme material which could cause fear, or offence to members of our school community

-Appendix 4 (Updated 10.3.24): Reflection and Restorative Provision (R&R) Location: S10
+Appendix 4: Reflection and restorative provision (R&R)

+Location: S10